 Preventing Golf Injuries and Back Pain-one Plymouth Chiropractor’s Perspective

 How can you avoid injuring your back and losing the second half of the season?
-Here are a few simple tips for you.
+Here are a few simple tips for you to keep back pain in check during golf.

 First, one of the biggest ways people injure their backs is by lifting their clubs out of the car.
 Flexion combined with rotation is the red zone where your back is the most vulnerable.
 Just being aware of this will make you less prone to golf injuries.
 Remember, lift with your legs, not your back.
 Don’t try to jerk the bag out of the car and make sure you break the motion down to two steps.
 Lift your bag, take a step backward and then rotate the clubs down to the ground.
 Two steps-not one.